 Other factors playing into the success of this new office technology included the proliferation of steel filing cabinets; these were durable — resistant to damage, bugs, the elements — as well as strong, able to carry up to 100 pounds per drawer without buckling under the weight.
 Such rigid vertical storage units were also naturally compared with other impressive steel creations of the Modern era: skyscrapers.

-Culturally, argues Robertson, the filing cabinet also played a role in establishing and reinforcing gender roles in a age of work increasingly centered around offices.
+Culturally, argues Robertson, the filing cabinet also played a role in establishing and reinforcing gender roles in an age of work increasingly centered around offices.
 As seen in period advertisements, “female file clerks were expected to handle papers, but not to understand their contents; in contrast, it was male managers and executives who read the files, performing jobs that purportedly required thought.”
-They thus reinforced an implicit divide, coding the idea that knowledge was still the domain of men while information could be handled women.
+They thus reinforced an implicit divide, coding the idea that knowledge was still the domain of men while information could be handled by women.
 This, says Robertson, arguably helped relieve male anxiety about women in the workplace, relegating female colleagues to supposedly rote roles and diminishing the status of this oft overlooked form of labor.

 As the 20th century unfolded, filing cabinets became increasingly loaded, both literally (with tons of paper) but also with additional meaning.
 What started out as a symbol of modernity and efficiency became bogged down with associations like information overload and governmental bureaucracy — endless aisles heavy with paperwork.
 In popular media portrayals, filing cabinets have been used to show that a character is well or poorly organized, or more recently: that an older office space is out of touch with modern information technologies.